Skip to main content

 I was in the left (passing) lane, passing a slower line of traffic in the right lane that included cars, trucks, and some RVs.
 I passed a black pickup truck pulling an RV trailer which was following a large bus-type Class A RV flat-towing a red compact utility vehicle.

-As I cleared the black truck/RV and came abeam the Class A RV, the black truck/RV pulled into the left lane behind me; it slowed slightly and flashed its headlights as if to indicate to the Class A that it could pull into the left lane in front of it.
+As I cleared the black truck/RV, it pulled into the left lane behind me, slowing slightly and flashed its headlights as if to indicate to the Class A that it could pull into the left lane in front of it.

 I had not yet cleared the Class A.